A new computational framework for log-concave density estimation: Computing the log-concave MLE

 \subsubsection{Approximating the gradient of the smoothing sequence}

-In Line 3 of \Cref{algo:smoothing}, we need to compute an approximation of the gradient $\nabla_{\bphi} \ell_{u}$, for a general $u \geq 0$.
-A key step in this process is to approximate the integral $I(\cdot)$, as well as a subgradient of $I$, at an arbitrary $\bm\phi \in \mathbb{R}^n$. \citet{cule2010maximum} provide explicit formulae for these quantities, based on a triangulation of $C_n$, using tools from computational geometry.
-For practical purposes, \citet{cule2008auxiliary} apply a Taylor expansion to approximate the analytic expression.
-The \texttt{R} package \code{LogConcDEAD} \citep{JSSv029i02} uses this method to evaluate the exact integral at each iteration, but since this is time-consuming, we will only use this method at the final stage of our proposed algorithm as a polishing step; see Section~\ref{Sec:Polish}.
+In Line 3 of Algorithm~\ref{algo:smoothing}, we need to compute an approximation of the gradient $\nabla_{\bphi} \ell_{u}$, for a general $u \geq 0$.
+A key step in this process is to approximate the integral $I(\cdot)$, as well as a subgradient of $I$, at an arbitrary $\bm\phi \in \mathbb{R}^n$. \cite{cule2010maximum} provide explicit formulae for these quantities, based on a triangulation of $C_n$, using tools from computational geometry.
+For practical purposes, \cite{cule2008auxiliary} apply a Taylor expansion to approximate the analytic expression.
+The \texttt{R} package \code{LogConcDEAD} \citep{JSSv029i02} uses this method to evaluate the exact integral at each iteration, but since this is time-consuming, we will only use this method at the final stage of our proposed algorithm as a polishing step\footnote{{Once our algorithm terminates at $\tilde{\bphi}_T$, say, we evaluate the integral $I(\tilde{\bphi}_T)$ in the same way as \cite{cule2010maximum}.
+Our final output, then is $\bphi_T := \tilde{\bphi}_T + \log I(\tilde{\bphi}_T)\bm{1}$; this final step not only improves the objective function, but also guarantees that $\exp[-\mathrm{cef}[\bphi_T](\cdot)]$ is a log-concave density.}}.

-An alternative approach is to use numerical integration\footnote{Yet another option involves sampling from a log-concave density~\citep{frieze1994sampling, wild1993algorithm, cule2010maximum, dalalyan2017theoretical}. \cite{axelrod2019polynomial}~discuss interesting polynomial-time sampling methods to approximate $I(\cdot)$, but as noted by~\cite{rathke2019fast}, these methods may not be practically efficient, and we do not pursue them here.}.
-Among deterministic schemes, \cite{rathke2019fast} observed empirically that the simple Riemann sum with uniform weights appears to perform the best among among several multi-dimensional integration techniques\footnote{The authors explored sparse grid approaches \citep{bungartz2004sparse}, Monte Carlo methods based on random-walks \citep{lovasz2006fast,rudolf2013hit} and other schemes over hypercubes and simplices \citep[e.g.][]{grundmann1978invariant}.}.
+An alternative approach is to use numerical integration\footnote{Yet another option involves sampling from a log-concave density~\citep{cule2010maximum,dalalyan2017theoretical}. \cite{axelrod2019polynomial}~discuss interesting polynomial-time sampling methods to approximate $I(\cdot)$, but as noted by~\cite{rathke2019fast}, these methods may not be practically efficient, and we do not pursue them here.}.
+Among deterministic schemes, \cite{rathke2019fast} observed empirically that the simple Riemann sum with uniform weights appears to perform the best among several multi-dimensional integration techniques.
 Random (Monte Carlo) approaches to approximate the integral are also possible: given a collection of grid points $\mathcal{S}=\{\bm\xi_1,\ldots,\bm\xi_m\}$, we approximate the integral as $I_{\mathcal{S}}(\bphi) := ({\Delta}/{m})\sum_{\ell=1}^m \exp\{-\cef[\bphi](\bm\xi_\ell)\}.$ This leads to an approximation of the objective $f$ given by

 Since $f_{\mathcal{S}}$ is a finite, convex function on $\mathbb{R}^n$, it has a subgradient at each $\bm\phi \in \mathbb{R}^n$, given by

 As the effective domain of $\cef[\bphi](\cdot)$ is $C_{n}$, we consider grid points $\mathcal{S} \subseteq C_{n}$.